cloudevents/spec/spec.md

 on this specification (though this does not constitute an endorsement on their behalf) and have begun iterating on early drafts.

-Version 0.4 of OpenEventing represents the end result of a working session between engineers at Amazon, Google, and Microsoft.
+Version 0.4 of CloudEvents represents the end result of a working session between engineers at Amazon, Google, and Microsoft.
 Many items are left to be discussed, but this specification does represent the beginning of a level of consensus between these major industry stakeholders, which is exciting.
 Now,